 An empty National Historic Site

 I admit it, I did go in a souvenir shop – one that had an ATM with cheaper transaction costs than the Wells Fargo bank a few doors down.
 With American dollars in hand and a ferry ticket purchased, I went on a walking tour of the town after procuring a guide at the strangely quiet Visitor Information building.
-Choosing one of the sights off the main street at random, I ended up at the Moore Homestead, a National Historic Site.
+Choosing one of the sights away from the main street at random, I ended up at the Moore Homestead, a National Historic Site.

 William Moore was a clever and industrious guy.
 A bit of an expeditionary, he concluded that gold was likely to be found in the Klondike area since it had also been discovered in similar mountain ranges elsewhere.
 Moore settled in what is now modern Skagway, believing that this area would provide the most direct route to the goldfields and would be a strategic place to set up business.
 He was right.